Makabayang Kilusan ng Bagong Kababaihan: History and background

-Under Martial Law
+Under martial law

 Revolutionary organizations such as MAKIBAKA were declared illegal and forced underground following the declaration of Martial Law by then dictator Ferdinand Marcos.

 MAKIBAKA members were forced to go underground and join the New People's Army or other avenues of resistance against the Marcos dictatorship.
 MAKIBAKA became a member organization of the National Democratic Front of the Philippines and participated in organizing, propaganda, and education work in the countryside.

-Post Martial Law
+Post-martial law

 MAKIBAKA held its Second Congress in 1988, drafting an updated program of action and electing Silvia Madiaga as Chairperson.
 In its Second Congress, MAKIBAKA approved the reestablishment of its National Office.
 Their third Congress was held in 1998, and their fourth Congress in 2002.
 Under the Fourth Congress, MAKIBAKA reaffirmed that it is a "women's organization advancing the national democratic struggle", while ratifying a new Constitution and Program of Action.

 MAKIBAKA exists to this day as an underground organization, establishing chapters in the cities and the countryside.